Fake National Security Officer in court for defrauding 64 victims

 Source: Starr FM

-A driver known as Forson Awuah who posed as a National Security Officer has been arraigned in court for defrauding 64 people totaling GHc340,440.00.
+A driver known as Forson Awuah who posed as a National Security Officer has been arraigned in court for defrauding 64 people totaling GH¢340,440.00.

-The accused who was arraigned before the Kaneshie District Court has been slapped with 17 counts of charges of defrauding by false pretense.
+The accused who was arraigned before the Kaneshie District Court has been slapped with 17 counts of charges of defrauding by false pretence.

-He pleaded not guilty to all the counts and was admitted to bail in the sum of GHC 500,000.000 with two sureties two of whom must be public servants earning a monthly net salary of not less than GHC 2,000.00.
+He pleaded not guilty to all the counts and was admitted to bail in the sum of GH¢500,000.000 with two sureties two of whom must be public servants earning a monthly net salary of not less than GH¢2,000.00.

 In addition to the bail conditions, the accused is to deposit his passport with the court and report to Police every Thursday.